stacks-network/stacks-core/docs/bitcoin-signet.md

 | 4.1 | Inactive |

 PoX cycles contain 20 Bitcoin blocks, including a five-block prepare phase.
+For each miner, set `burnchain.wallet_name` to a precreated Bitcoin Core watch-only descriptor wallet and import its mining addresses before funding.
+Use `miner.segwit = true` for P2WPKH funding; legacy and Nakamoto mining keys must both have spendable outputs if they differ.
+Stacks loads an existing wallet but does not create it or automatically import signet addresses.
+Set `burnchain.burn_fee_cap` high enough that each PoX output clears Core's dust policy; the commitment is divided between its reward outputs.

 Fund Bitcoin mining keys with mature outputs, produce legacy Stacks blocks, and register/stack the signer set before Nakamoto.
 Before Epoch 4.0, deploy the agreed sBTC token and registry contracts and configure